pelya/dpmaster-udp-hole-punching/readme.txt

 hyphens and short names by 1 hyphen.
 For instance, you can run dpmaster as a daemon on UNIX systems by calling either "dpmaster -D" or "dpmaster --daemon".

-Most options have an associated parameter.
-You can either separate the option name and its parameter by a blank space, or you can append the parameter if the option is in its short form, or you can separate them by an equal sign if the option is in its long form.
+A lot of options have one or more associated parameters, separated from the option name and from each other by a blank space.
+Optionally, you are allowed to simply append the first parameter to an option name if it is in its short form, or to separate it from the option name using an equal sign if it is in its long form.
 For example, these 4 ways of running dpmaster with a maximum number of servers of 16 are equivalent:

    * dpmaster -n 16
    * dpmaster --max-servers 16